jerryhgladinet/docs/deploy/source/index.rst

     storage quota and storage consumption.

-    From the technical side, a tenant is usually connect to an Active Directory and have a bunch of connected file server agents.
+    From the technical side, a tenant is usually connect to an Active Directory and have a bunch of connected file server either directly or through server agents.

 Tenant Admin
 ^^^^^^^^^^^^^^^^^^^^